subasio/Aviv-QA-Web-Technical-Test/README.md

       the modules and their features/steps can be found (screenshots for the failed tests/steps included).
-    * In case you have both [npm](https://www.npmjs.com/) and [maven](https://maven.apache.org/download.cgi) installed on your system sometimes there can be a problem when running the `allure serve` command, if that happens please run the command `npm install -g allure-commandline --save-dev` and then try again.
+    * In case you have both [npm](https://www.npmjs.com/) and [maven](https://maven.apache.org/download.cgi) installed on your system sometimes there can be a problem when running the `allure serve` command, if that happens please run the command:\
+      `npm install -g allure-commandline --save-dev` and then try again.

 ## Issues and Challenges
   **Cloudflare bot protection reCaptcha**\